Removing a name from a car title is a bit different if a lienholder is also listed on the title. In this case, you have a few options.

-So, for instance, if your ex-spouse gets full ownership of a formerly shared car as per your divorce settlement, this must be reflected in the title.
-In this case, you would sign as the "seller,” while your ex-spouse would sign as "buyer," putting the car’s title in their possession.
+If your ex-spouse gets full ownership of a formerly shared car, this must be reflected in the title.
+In this case, you would sign as the "seller," and your ex-spouse would sign as "buyer," putting the car’s title in their possession.

-If a car is being gifted, say from a parent to a child, the process is straightforward - here, a parent would sign the back of the title as the "seller,” while the child would sign as the "buyer" with a sale price of $0.
+If you’re gifting a car—say to another family member—the process is straightforward.
+The gifter would sign the back of the title as the "seller," and the receiver would sign as the "buyer" with the sale price listed as $0.

 Changing title to show a charitable donation